 As several European countries debate entering, or exiting, the euro, a key policy question is how much currency unions (CUs) affect trade.
-Recently, Glick and Rose (2016) estimated that CUs increase trade on average by 100%, and that the euro has increased trade by 50%.
-In this paper, we find that other major geopolitical events correlated with CU switches drive the large estimated impact of CUs on trade.
-We find that these estimates are sensitive to intuitive controls and to dynamic specifications.
-Overall, we estimate that the impact of CUs on trade is often indistinct from zero, depending on the specification and controls.
+Despite the longstanding academic debate on the topic, even recent research has continued to find that CUs exert a large effect on trade.
+We find, by contrast, that the sizeable recent estimated impact of CUs on trade is driven by other major geopolitical events and is also sensitive to dynamic controls.
+Overall, we estimate that the impact of CUs on trade is typically indistinct from zero, depending on the specification and controls, but with fairly large standard errors.